MotraniDev/Khuissi-Caisse/memory-bank/progress.md

 ## Working Features
 - Basic application structure is in place
 - Home view with welcome message (Arabic)
-- Resource handling for localization (initial setup)
+- Resource handling for localization (properly configured)
+- Arabic strings showing correctly in the UI

 ## In Progress
 - Login functionality